belmiro00s/belmiro00s/README.md

 <h1 align="center">Hi 👋, I'm Guilherme Belmiro</h1>
-<h3 align="center">🤔 Exploring new technologies 🎓 Studying Systems Analysis and Development. 💼 Working as a QA Engineer at Superlógica Imobiliárias. ❤️ Passionate about the QA field. 🌱 Learning more about Testing Techniques and Test Automation Tools.</h3>
+<h3 align="center"> Exploring new technologies 🎓 Studying Systems Analysis and Development.
+Working as a QA Automation Engineer at Superlógica Imobiliárias.
+Passionate about the QA field.
+Learning more about Testing Techniques and Test Automation Tools.</h3>

 - 🔭 I’m currently working on **Superlógica Imobiliárias.**

-- 🌱 I’m currently learning **Delving deeper into the Cypress tool and software testing techniques.**
+- 🌱 I’m currently learning **Delving deeper into the Cypress and Selenium tool and software testing techniques.**

-I have 3 years of experience in software quality, having worked with various products, including CRM, ERP, and Mobile Apps.
-My focus has always been on delivering robust and efficient solutions throughout the development cycle.

 Throughout my career, I have collaborated in an agile way with development teams to identify and correct faults, ensuring software integrity and end-user satisfaction.
-I excel at leading test automation initiatives, utilizing tools such as Cypress and JavaScript, which has resulted in a significant reduction in testing time and increased operational efficiency.
+I excel at leading test automation initiatives, utilizing tools such as Cypress/JavaScript and Selinum WebDriver/Java, which has resulted in a significant reduction in testing time and increased operational efficiency.

 I also have experience in CI/CD practices, promoting continuous quality at all stages of development.

 ### Main Skills:
-- Automated testing (Cypress, JavaScript)
+- Automated testing (Cypress, JavaScript, Selenium, Java)
 - SQL database
 - CI/CD
 - Documentation and analysis of test requirements